Pro/dkim-exchange/README.md

 ## Changelog

-* 26.06.2014 [2.0.0]:
+* 05.09.2014 [2.0.0]:
     New: The signer can now be configured through the GUI instead of manual XML editing
-    New: Installation and Update is now done by a simple click within GUI
+    New: Installation, Update and Uninstall is now done by a simple click within GUI
     New: Private key support (PEM, DER, XML)
+	New: Set agent priority through GUI
+	New: View Agent event log within GUI
 	Fix: Removed RecipientRule and SenderRule causing trouble when signing emails
 * 21.03.2014 [1.8.3]:
 	Fix: RecipientRule now matching whole address
 	Fix: Invalid E-Mail address doesn't cause a crash anymore.
 Rule will be ignored if error.